 Out-of-State Tuition Waivers

 Out-of-State tuition may be waived for certain full- and part-time enrolled non-residents who have skills or abilities which will contribute to the academic environment of the University.
 UNF attracts a great majority of its students from Northeast Florida.
 In an effort to create a diversified student body, the University actively seeks a limited number of students who reside outside of Florida.
 Non-resident students should contact the individual college to apply.
 Awards are made based on the availability of funds.

-Anappeal is a request for re-evaluation of the offer of financial assistance based upon changes in the circumstances reported on the application for financial aid.
 If a student believes that some aspect of his/her financial situation, which would affect the evaluation of financial need, was over-looked during the award process, the student is entitled to an appeal.
-To request an award re-evaluation, please contact One Stop Student Services.
+To request an appeal, please contact One Stop Student Services.
 Appeals of financial aid offers are subject to federal, state, and University regulations, as well as available funds.